 Located 33 miles (or 45 minutes to an hour) from Center City Philadelphia, Tyler State Park is located in Bucks County.
 The park is great for hiking with almost 27 miles of hiking trails and also offers disc golf, boat rentals, and fishing.
 For more details on visiting Tyler State Park, visit the PA DCNR site here!

 Want more parks?
-Check out my list of all of the state parks I've visited with links to guides or visit the PA DCNR website to check out the list of all the Pennsylvania State Parks.
+Check out my list of all of the state parks I've visited with links to guides or check out my comprehensive list of all the PA State Parks by region.